 Evil before Chaos

 A fight you say?
-In that case, a character with an Evil preference is likely to see this as an opportunity to let their bloodlust run free.
-They can dive right into the middle of the fight and start hacking people down.
+In that case, a character with an Evil preference is likely to see this as an opportunity to let their evil side run free.
+They can dive right into the middle of groups and have fun.

-In a gang fight, everyone doesn’t know everyone on the opposing sides, so it’s perfect for causing some harm to others and getting away with it.
+In a guild fight, everyone doesn’t know everyone on the opposing sides, so it’s perfect for causing some harm to others and getting away with it.

 If your character takes the opportunity to do as much harm to others as possible, then they are siding with Evil.